Jared284/security-portfolio/labs/03-cloud-security-monitoring/README.md

 - alarm triggering
 - SNS notification delivery

+#### CloudTrail-side path
+- CloudTrail event generation
+- CloudTrail event validation
+- CloudWatch log ingestion
+- detection engineering
+- alarm triggering
+- SNS notification delivery

 ### Still Planned

-The lab is not finished yet.
+The lab is much stronger now, but it is still not final.

-The major remaining area is the **CloudTrail-side detection path**, which will extend monitoring beyond the Linux host and deeper into AWS account activity.

-Planned next steps include building detections for cloud-side behaviors such as:
+The next logical improvements include:

+- adding more CloudTrail-side detections beyond `RevokeSecurityGroupIngress`
+- expanding cloud-side coverage to other high-signal AWS administrative events
+- adding more host-side detections beyond invalid-user SSH activity
+- improving cross-source correlation between host and cloud telemetry
+- expanding the reflections and improvements section as the lab matures

+Strong future candidates include detections for:

-- security group modifications
+- security group rule additions
-- failed console logins
+- failed AWS console login activity
-- IAM changes
+- IAM policy, role, or user changes
-- other suspicious control-plane actions
+- suspicious administrative API activity

-The final phase of the lab will also include a reflections and improvements section covering limitations, future enhancements, and design tradeoffs.
+- trail modification or disablement attempts

 ## Key Takeaway

+This lab now demonstrates two distinct cloud security monitoring paths in AWS.

+On the host side, it shows how Linux authentication telemetry can be collected, centralized, converted into a custom detection metric, and escalated into an alert.

+On the cloud side, it shows how AWS control-plane activity captured by CloudTrail can be turned into a custom security metric, evaluated by a CloudWatch alarm, and delivered through SNS.

-This lab is intended to show that I can build and validate a cloud-native monitoring pipeline in AWS, not just configure services blindly.
+Together, these two paths show that I can build and validate a cloud-native monitoring workflow in AWS across both workload-level and control-plane visibility.

-So far, it demonstrates that I can move from raw host telemetry to centralized logs, custom detections, alarms, and real notification delivery.
-The next step is to extend that same approach to CloudTrail-based AWS activity monitoring so the lab covers both host and cloud control-plane visibility.